Magnetic-Field Induced Deformation in Hybrid Stars

-where $u$, $d$, and $s$ quarks and $e^-$ and $\mu^-$ leptons are denoted by subscript $f$ and $l$, respectively. $B$ denotes the bag constant and $\Theta_H$ is the Heaviside step function which allows for a confinement/deconfinement of the bag \cite{PhysRevD.30.2379}.
+where $u$, $d$, and $s$ quarks and $e^-$ and $\mu^-$ leptons are denoted by subscripts $f$ and $l$, respectively. $B_{bag}$ denotes the bag constant and $\Theta_H$ is the Heaviside step function which allows for the confinement/deconfinement of the bag \citep{PhysRevD.30.2379}.
 The vector interaction is introduced via the coupling of vector-isoscalar meson to the quarks with coupling constant $G_V$.
-Quarks $u$, $d$, and $s$ with mass $m_u$ = $m_d$ = 5 MeV and $m_s$ = 100 MeV are considered.
+Quarks $u$, $d$, and $s$ with mass $m_u$ = $m_d$ = 5 and $m_s$ = 100 MeV are considered.

 The total energy density and pressure are